MicroStrategy/embedding-sdk-docs/docs/new-embedding-architecture/new-embedding-architecture.md

 - [Embed Multiple Visualizations in a page](./embed-multiple-viz.html)

   This introductory sample embeds multiple single visualizations in a simple application.
 This sample can be used as is.
-These APIs could only support to embed readonly visualizations now.
+These APIs could only support embedding read-only visualizations now.

 - [Destroy Visualizations in a page](./destroy-multiple-viz.html)